How job ads are written defines who is applying to them. Using inclusive language is necessary to attract diverse talents.

 - Institute Institute for Data Applications and Security (IDAS)

-- Research unit IDAS / Data Science and Engineering (DSE)
+- Research unit IDAS / Business Information Systems Engineering (BISE)

 - Funding organisation Innosuisse